nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 #### Proxying headers ####

-Additional HTTP headers **MUST** be added into the HTTP request/response for the purpose of allowing the proxy system to disclose information lost in the proxying process (e.g. the originating IP address of a request).
+Additional HTTP headers **MUST** be added into the HTTP request/response for the purpose of allowing the proxy system to disclose information lost in the proxying process (for example, the originating IP address of a request).
 Typically, this information is added to proxy forwarding headers as defined in [RFC 7239](http://tools.ietf.org/html/rfc7239).

 #### Cross organisation provenance & audit headers ####